-- 1. Understand and apply the principles of electrical engineering to solve basic equations. - 2.
-Apply the knowledge gained to explain the principles of single and three phase AC circuits. - 3.
-Apply the knowledge gained to explain the principle and operation of DC machine along with its applications. - 4.
-Use the principles of single phase transformer along with its applications and solve the equations. - 5.
-Realize the principle and operation of three phase induction motor with its applications. - 6.
-Understand the operation of different measuring instruments along with its applications.
+- 1. Understand the principles of electrical engineering. - 2.
+Understand the principles of single and three phase AC circuits. - 3.
+Understand the principle and operation of DC machine along with its applications. - 4.
+Understand the principle and operation of single phase transformer along with its applications. - 5.
+Understand the principle and operation of three phase induction motor with its applications. - 6.
+Understand the principle and operation of different measuring instruments along with its applications.

-UNIT - I:

-Introduction to Electrical Engineering:
+Unit - I: Introduction to Electrical Engineering: